 If you have radiation and surgery, you will need to take replacement thyroid hormones for the rest of your life, because these treatments destroy or remove the gland.

-Some of the eye problems related to Graves’ disease usually improve when hyperthyroidism is treated with medications, radiation, or surgery.
-Radioactive iodine can sometimes make eye problems worse.
+Some of the eye problems that are symptoms of Graves’ disease usually improve when thyroid activity is treated with medications, radiation, or surgery.
+Iodine treatments can sometimes make eye problems worse.
 Eye problems are worse in people who smoke, even after the hyperthyroidism is cured.

 Sometimes prednisone (a steroid medication that suppresses the immune system) is needed to reduce eye irritation and swelling.

 You may need to tape your eyes closed at night to prevent drying.
 Sunglasses and eye drops may reduce eye irritation.
-Rarely, surgery or radiation therapy (different from radioactive iodine) may be needed to return the eyes to their normal position.
+Rarely, surgery or radiation therapy may be needed to return the eyes to their normal position.

 Expectations or Prognosis

 Graves’ disease often responds well to treatment.
-However, thyroid surgery or radioactive iodine usually will cause hypothyroidism.
+However, thyroid surgery or iodine treatments usually will cause hypothyroidism.
 Without getting the correct dose of thyroid hormone replacement, hypothyroidism can lead to:

 - Weight gain.